jakshaym1234/iis-on-ec2/README.md

 ### - Securing DevOps
       1. No Secrets in Pipelines
-      2. Storing State File Safely
+      2. Secrets for Pipelines stored in Github
-      3. Secrets stored in Github
+      3. Storing Terraform State File safely and remotely in S3 Buckets with encryption
       4. Terraform Best Practices

 ### - Securing Infra
-      1. Putting in correct Network Control
+      1. Secure Network Controls
-      2. Allowing Traffic on Described Ports only
+      2. Allowing Traffic on required ports only
-      3. ALB with Cert (WAF for the furture)
+      3. ALB with Cert (WAF for the future)
       4. Security Groups to Allow Correct Network Flow

 ## Improvements: